awsdocs/amazon-dynamodb-developer-guide/doc_source/DynamoDBPipeline.md

 ## Predefined Templates for AWS Data Pipeline and DynamoDB<a name="DynamoDBPipeline.Templates"></a>

 If you would like a deeper understanding of how AWS Data Pipeline works, we recommend that you consult the *AWS Data Pipeline Developer Guide*\.
 This guide contains step\-by\-step tutorials for creating and working with pipelines; you can use these tutorials as starting points for creating your own pipelines\.
-We recommend that you read the DynamoDB tutorial, which walks you through the steps required to create an import and export pipeline that you can customize for your requirements\.
+We recommend that you read the AWS Data Pipeline tutorial, which walks you through the steps required to create an import and export pipeline that you can customize for your requirements\.
 See [ Tutorial: Amazon DynamoDB Import and Export Using AWS Data Pipeline](https://docs.aws.amazon.com/datapipeline/latest/DeveloperGuide/dp-importexport-ddb.html) in the *AWS Data Pipeline Developer Guide*\.

 AWS Data Pipeline offers several templates for creating pipelines; the following templates are relevant to DynamoDB\.

 ### Exporting Data Between DynamoDB and Amazon S3<a name="DynamoDBPipeline.ExportDDBToS3"></a>

+**Note**
+ DynamoDB Console now supports its own Export to Amazon S3 flow, however it is not compatible with AWS Data Pipeline import flow\.
+For more information, see [Exporting DynamoDB table data to Amazon S3](DataExport.md) and the blog post [ Export Amazon DynamoDB Table Data to Your Data Lake in Amazon S3, No Code Writing Required](https://aws.amazon.com/blogs/aws/new-export-amazon-dynamodb-table-data-to-data-lake-amazon-s3)\.

 The AWS Data Pipeline console provides two predefined templates for exporting data between DynamoDB and Amazon S3\.
 For more information about these templates, see the following sections of the *AWS Data Pipeline Developer Guide*:
 + [Export DynamoDB to Amazon S3](https://docs.aws.amazon.com/datapipeline/latest/DeveloperGuide/dp-template-exportddbtos3.html)